 - They help guide the direction of your business.

-If you don’t narrow down on what your business stands for and why, you’ll have no boundaries for what is optimal or suboptimal across the different areas of your business (including hiring staff).
+If you don’t narrow down on what your business stands for and why, you’ll have no boundaries for what is optimal or suboptimal across the different areas of your business (including hiring employees).